By Audley India specialist Alison

 Departing every Wednesday, the Palace on Wheels follows a set seven night route across north India.
 For me, the range of wildlife, key highlights and more offbeat rural areas it covers makes it one of the most comprehensive insights into India.
 Journeying long distances as you sleep, the train halves the amount of time it would take to complete this trip by car.

 Arriving at Delhi Railway Station, I boarded the train in the evening, ready for dinner.
 Food is a white-gloved, silver-service affair.
 Service can feel a little slow, but this doesn’t seem to matter when you’re surrounded by gilded mirrors and printed wall paper.
 With set dining times, you’ll eat alongside your fellow guests each night.

-The first few days of the route are similar to the Maharajas' Express’s Treasures of India, visiting Jaipur and Ranthambhore.
+The first few days of the route, visit the fortress city of Jaipur and Ranthambhore National Park.
 The train then delves further into Rajasthan, starting with Chittorgarh, a fortress town built by the Rajputs, a prominent Indian ruling family.

 Look at a map and you’ll find that Chittorgarh is surrounded by nothing but the odd tiny hamlet.
 A long drive from the nearest city and with only a couple of very basic hotels, it’s rarely visited.
 After touring the fort — the largest in India — we settled down to watch the evening’s sound and light show.
 The fort walls are lit with a succession of moving lights as a voice narrates the history of Chittorgarh.